SkyChen1009/Frontend_dev/README.md

 - **JavaScript**: Programming language that enables interactive web pages.
 - **PHP**: Server-side scripting language designed for web development.

+## 👀 Implementation
+- **Cart**：After adding the item, JS will list the item to be summed up.
+- **Response Webpage Design**：The webpage is supported by RWD by bootstrap.

 ## Setup
 To set up the project locally, follow these steps:
 1. Clone the repository: